Transformations of lattice diagrams and their associated dotted diagrams: Remark and Lemmas

 \begin{proof} Assume that there is a sequence of deformations IV, such that the number of deformations is greater than an arbitrarily large number $n$.

-A deformation IV can be regarded as the result of a band surgery along an untwisted band \cite{Kawauchi}, as follows.
-Let $\Gamma'$ be a dotted graph where a deformation IV is applied, and let $\Gamma''$ be the resulting dotted graph.
-Let $B$ be the disk that is the intersection of the region with the label $\epsilon i$ of $\Gamma'$ and the region with the label $\epsilon (i-1)$ of $\Gamma''$.
-We assume that $B$ does not contain the pair of dots.
-Then, $B$ is a band attached to $\Gamma'$, and the deformation IV is the result of the band surgery along $B$.
-The {\it core} of the band $B$ is a simple arc connecting points of arcs of $\Gamma'$ that is a retraction of $B$.
-By the condition for the labels of the overlapping regions, the core is determined up to local moves $\mathcal{E}$.

-Let $\Gamma'$ be a dotted graph where a deformation IV is applied, and let $\Gamma''$ be the resulting dotted graph.
-Let $B$ be the band attached to $\Gamma'$ such that $\Gamma''$ is the result of band surgery along $B$.
+Let $\Gamma'$ be a dotted diagram where a deformation IV is applied, and let $\Gamma''$ be the resultant dotted diagram.
+Let $B$ be the band attaching to $\Gamma'$ such that $\Gamma''$ is the result of band surgery along $B$.
 We call arcs $\Gamma' \cap B$ {\it ends} of the band $B$ attaching to $\Gamma'$.
-We also often assume that the ends are in the neighborhoods of the pair of dots, and we present the core by an arc connecting the dots.
-We remark that when we deform the band (and the core) by local moves $\mathcal{E}$, the result of the band surgery along the deformed band is related with the result of the original deformation IV by local moves $\mathcal{E}$.
-Thus, a deformation IV is determined by the core of the band, up to local moves $\mathcal{E}$.
+We remark that a deformation IV with a fixed background is determined by the core of $B$, up to local moves $\mathcal{E}$.